Jack9025/secure-tickets/README.md

 * Tickets are marked as used in the database when a valid ticket has been scanned to prevent a ticket from being used more than once.

 ### Ticket Scanning
-On the management home page, while logged in as a user with the management role, the user has the option to select an event to scan tickets for.
+On the management home page, the management user has the option to select an event to scan tickets for.
 When an event is selected, the camera will open to allow ticket QR codes to be scanned.

 <img src=".screenshots/home_management.png" width="150" alt="Screenshot of management home page"/> <img src=".screenshots/scanner.png" width="150" alt="Screenshot of QR code scanner page"/>